Introduction

 Configuration

 The only necessary configuration step is to specify the port used by a particular Nexmosphere controller.
-For each controller, and thus for each port, a separate instance of the Nexmosphere Interface Asset is required.
+A separate instance of the Nexmosphere Interface Asset is required for each controller and thus for each port.
 (Nexmosphere controllers can be daisy-chained, in which case only a single port will be occupied.)

 - Windows